serverlessworkflow/specification/specification.md

 workflow definition for state, action and branch execution.
 If they are not defined, then the top-level timeout settings should take in effect.

-To given an example, let's say that in our workflow definition we define the timeout for state execution:
+To give an example, let's say that in our workflow definition we define the timeout for state execution:

 ```json
 {